alanphil2k01/intro_to_hugo/content/posts/05_whats_next.md

 There are a lot more to learn about Hugo.
 Here are some links:-
 - [Taxonomies](https://www.youtube.com/watch?v=pCPCQgqC8RA&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3&index=10) - separate pages based on categories, tags etc.
 - [Shortcodes](https://gohugo.io/content-management/shortcodes/) - Shortcodes are simple snippets inside your content files calling built-in or custom templates.
+Here's an [example](/extras/shortcodes) I did.
 - [Templates](https://www.youtube.com/watch?v=gnJbPO-GFIw&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3&index=11) - Hugo provides many templating options from the homepage to 404 not found page.
 - [Hugo pipes](https://gohugo.io/hugo-pipes/) - Hugo Pipes is Hugo’s asset processing set of functions.
 This can be used to get data from local files or remote servers.